michaelgiba/iq/README.md

 ### Pixel Functions

 There are a few builtin pixel functions like:
+- `color_norm`
 - `color_add`
 - `color_scale`
 - `neighbors`

-That when combined with other standard features do even do some convolutions like this sobel edge detection ranch:
+That when combined with other standard features can even do some convolutions like this <a href="https://en.wikipedia.org/wiki/Sobel_operator"> sobel edge detection</a>:

 ```
 # Crop into a circle and do sobel edge detection